My Humidifier Gets Everything Wet: Checks and Solutions

 Try placing the humidifier on a pedestal.
 Some people complain that their units leak when they leave them on the floor.

 Do not overfill the humidifier tank.
-Most of them leak if you overfill it.
-Also, if the spillage is just minimal, place a towel under the humidifier so that it can soak up the moisture.
+Most of them leak if they are overfilled.
+Also, if the spillage is minimal, place a towel under the humidifier so that it can soak up the moisture.

-3. Check the humidifier size vis a vis the room size
+3. Check the humidifier size for the room size

-Suppose you are running a humidifier that is rated for 1500 square feet in a 250 square feet space… it is going to make the air too damp.
+Suppose you are running a humidifier that is rated for 1500 square feet in a 250-square-foot space.
+It is going to make the air too damp.

 If you have a small room, get a small humidifier.
 If you have a big space, get a big humidifier.